bagder/http2-explained/en/part8.md

 http2 reduces the number of necessary network round-trips and it avoids the head of line blocking dilemma completely with multiplexing and fast discarding of unwanted streams.

-It allows a large amount of parallel streams that go way over even the most sharding sites of today.
+It allows a large amount of parallel streams that go way over even the most sharded sites of today.

 With priorities used properly on the streams, chances are much better that clients will actually get the important data before the less important data.
 All this taken together, I'd say that the chances are very good that this will lead to faster page loads and to more responsive web sites.
 Shortly put: a better web experience.

-How much faster and how much improvements we will see, I don't think we can say yet.
+How much faster and how much improvement we will see, I don't think we can say yet.
 First, the technology is still very early and then we haven't even started to see clients and servers trim implementations to really take advantage of all the powers this new protocol offers.

 ## 8.2.
 How will http2 affect web development?